madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 And so, with those warning labels, I guess I'll get started.

-When picked a title to this talk I wanted to start with "personal data" and go to "collective" and I wasn't sure about the last word.
+When picking the title to this talk I wanted to start with "personal data" and go to "collective", and I wasn't sure about the last word.
 Do I want "power"?
 Do I want "good"?
 Do I want "action"?

 What does matter to me is that "collective" element, because **no person is